Dallas Cowboys: San Francisco 49ers

-Between the Dallas Cowboys and Minnesota Vikings., the Cowboys lead the all-time series 18-15.
-The teams have met seven times in the post-season, the Cowboys third most played playoff opponent.
-The rivalry is home to many key memories, including the famous 1975 Hail Mary pass against the Vikings, the Herschel Walker trade, the Randy Moss Thanksgiving game, and Brett Favre torching the Cowboys in what would be his last playoff win of his career in 2009.

 Green Bay Packers

 The rivalry between the Dallas Cowboys and the Green Bay Packers is one of the best known intra-conference rivalries in the NFL.
 The two teams do not play every year; instead, they play once every three years due to the NFL's rotating division schedules, or if the two teams finish in the same place in their respective divisions, they would play the ensuing season.
 The rivalry has also resulted in notable playoff games.

-The all-time regular seasons series record is 20–17 in favor of the Packers, and the postseason series is tied 4–4.
+The all-time regular seasons series record is 20–17 in favor of the Packers, and the postseason series is also in favor of the Packers at 5–4.

 Los Angeles Rams

 The Cowboys also had a fierce rivalry with the Los Angeles Rams, particularly during the 1970s and 1980s.
 The two teams played eight postseason games during this period, including two NFC championship games.
 Between 1975 and 1980, the Cowboys faced the Rams in the playoffs five times in a six-year period.
 In both 1975 and 1978, the Cowboys won the NFC championship on the road in blowout fashion, only to be followed by close defeats at home in next year's divisional round.
 The 1980 Wild Card Round saw Dallas follow up last year's playoff defeat with another blowout victory.
 As of 2022, the Cowboys and Rams tied the all-time regular season series 18–18, but the Rams lead the all-time playoff series 5–4, having recently defeated the Cowboys in the 2018 Divisional Round.